Is Workers’ Comp Taxable?

 - Compensation for permanent loss or function of loss for part of the body, or for permanent disfigurement.

 The lone exception to this is when an individual also receives disability benefits through the Social Security disability insurance or Supplemental Security Income.
 In some cases, the Social Security Administration may limit a person’s disability insurance or supplemental payments so that the combined amount of the worker’s comp benefits and disability payments remain below a specific number.

 To figure out the taxable portion with this exception, individuals should be aware that it is the same amount by which the Social Security Administration reduces the disability payments.
 For example, if disability insurance is reduced by $100 due to the workers’ comp offset, then $100 of the workers’ comp payment is taxable.

-An experienced workers’ compensation attorney may be able to assist in structuring workers’ comp settlements in a manner that reduces taxable income.
-If you or a loved one has been injured on the job, call 1-800-THE-LAW2 for a free consultation with a workers’ comp lawyer to ensure all your medical needs are being met, and to ensure you pay as little taxes on your workers’ comp insurance as possible.
+An experienced workers’ comp attorney may be able to assist in structuring workers’ comp settlements in a manner that reduces taxable income.
+If you or a loved one has been injured on the job, call today for a free consultation with a workers’ comp lawyer to ensure all your medical needs are being met, and to ensure you pay as little taxes on your workers’ comp insurance as possible.